 - EAC custom CSS: add your own custom CSS to style the trigger

-How to add a button in the footer that opens a form
+How to add a button in the footer that opens a form in a modal box

 - First you have to build your form and copy the shortcode